 It’s clear that any mask is better than no mask.
 However, some are better than others.
 Medical-grade masks—this would include N95 masks, which filter out 95 percent of airborne particles like bacteria and viruses—are better than cloth masks, says Jay W. Lee, MD, a family physician in Orange County, California.

 Medical-grade masks are now more readily available from retailers such as Amazon than they were at the beginning of the pandemic.
 There are other types of N95-like masks, like the KN95 (manufactured in China) and the KF94 (manufactured in Korea) that also filter out 94 to 95 percent of particles but don’t necessarily meet the same manufacturing standards as those in the United States.

 The CDC still maintains that wearing an N95 mask isn’t necessary if you’re not working in a medical setting—especially if they’re in short supply in your area, says Soma Mandal, MD, a board-certified internist at Summit Medical Group in Berkeley Heights, New Jersey.
 Besides, they can be uncomfortable and difficult to wear for long periods of time, says Dr. Oller, who wears N95 masks for hours at a time to care for patients.

 Adding a surgical mask over an N95 mask is thought to extend the life of an N95.
 It also makes sense to layer if the N95 has a valve—which allows the user to exhale unfiltered air—so that you protect other people, says Dr. Mandal.
 However, double masking may be more helpful for people wearing cloth masks.
-These are the times you have to be wearing a face mask.

 What’s the correct way to wear a mask?